jdoleary/Eden/tasks/CurrentTasks.md

 - Warn if a directory is both ignored and included as a static serve directory in config
 - // TODO: Clean up forbidden files, they ruin the JSON
 - Add error reporting
-- youtu.be links are not being parsed correctly (see page "Chris Paines")
-    - It looks like they are so long as they are surrounded with `[]` as links should be in markdown
 - Fix hacky way of removing %20 from image urls
 - Handle page titles with parenthesis